cvscarlos/cvscarlos/README.md

 <h1 align="center">Hi there 👋</h1>

 How about knowing more about what I'm sharing here on GitHub?

 So I put together a list of links to some of my public repositories.
 It's more organized than just browsing on the Repositories page 😄

-## Current project 🚀
+## Current projects 🚀

 - [B3 Stock Exchange API](https://github.com/cvscarlos/b3-api-dados-historicos): Historical quotes data in a free JSON file based API;
 - [Leitor De Notas](https://github.com/cvscarlos/Leitor-De-Notas): the interface of a web app that reads and displays data from brokerage notes of the stock market;
 - [Vtex Facebook Pixel App](https://github.com/cvscarlos/Vtex-Facebook-Pixel): an app for Vtex Ecommerce platform to easily install FB Pixel tracker.

 ## Projects for fun 🎮